JNRowe/bleeter/doc/faq.rst

 .. figure:: .static/e17-notify.png

-   e17's notification module with cropped icon
+   e17’s notification module with cropped icon

-If you're using e17_ with its `notification module`_ then there isn't a great deal I can do about this, it is just a bug in that module.
+If you’re using e17_ with its `notification module`_ then there isn’t a great deal I can do about this, it is just a bug in that module.

-If you're not using e17_ and see behaviour like this please `file an issue`_ or send me a mail_!!
+If you’re not using e17_ and see behaviour like this please `file an issue`_ or send me a mail_!!

 .. _e17: http://enlightenment.org/